lvgl/lv_binding_micropython/README.md

 ---

 See also [Micropython + LittlevGL](https://blog.lvgl.io/2019-02-20/micropython-bindings) blog post.
 (LittlevGL is the previous name of LVGL.)
 For advanced features, see [Pure Micropython Display Driver](https://blog.lvgl.io/2019-08-05/micropython-pure-display-driver) blog post.
 For questions and discussions - please use the forum: https://forum.lvgl.io/c/micropython

 ## Micropython

-Micropython Binding for LVGL provides an automatically generated Micropython module with classes and functions that allow the user access much of the lvgl library.
+Micropython Binding for LVGL provides an automatically generated Micropython module with classes and functions that allow the user access much of the LVGL library.
-The module is generated automatically by the script [`gen_mpy.py`](https://github.com/lvgl/lv_binding_micropython/blob/master/micropython/gen_mpy.py).
+The module is generated automatically by the script [`gen_mpy.py`](https://github.com/lvgl/lv_binding_micropython/blob/master/gen/gen_mpy.py).
-This script reads, preprocesses and parses lvgl header files, and generates a C file `lv_mpy.c` which defines the Micropython module (API) for accessing lvgl from Micropython.
+This script reads, preprocesses and parses LVGL header files, and generates a C file `lv_mpy.c` which defines the Micropython module (API) for accessing LVGL from Micropython.
-Micopython's build script (Makefile) should run `gen_mpy.py` automatically to generate and compile `lv_mpy.c`.
+Micopython's build script (Makefile or CMake) should run `gen_mpy.py` automatically to generate and compile `lv_mpy.c`.

-- If you would like to see an example of how a generated `lv_mpy.c` looks like, have a look at [`v_mpy_example.c`](https://raw.githubusercontent.com/lvgl/lv_binding_micropython/master/gen/lv_mpy_example.c).
+- If you would like to see an example of how a generated `lv_mpy.c` looks like, have a look at [`lv_mpy_example.c`](https://raw.githubusercontent.com/lvgl/lv_binding_micropython/master/gen/lv_mpy_example.c).
 Note that its only exported (non static) symbol is `mp_module_lvgl` which should be registered in Micropython as a module.
-- An example project that builds Micropython + lvgl + lvgl-bindings: [`lv_mpy`](https://github.com/lvgl/lv_mpy)
+- lv_binding_micropython is usually used as a git submodule of [lv_micropython](https://github.com/lvgl/lv_micropython) which builds Micropython + LVGL + lvgl-bindings, but can also be used on other forks of Micropython.

-It's worth noting that the Mircopython Bindings module (`lv_mpy.c`) is dependant on lvgl configuration. lvgl is configured by `lv_conf.h` where different objects and features could be enabled or disabled. lvgl bindings are generated only for the enabled objects and features.
-Changing `lv_conf.h` requires re running `gen_mpy.py`, therfore it's useful to run it automatically in the build script.
+It's worth noting that the Mircopython Bindings module (`lv_mpy.c`) is dependant on LVGL configuration.
+LVGL is configured by `lv_conf.h` where different objects and features could be enabled or disabled.
+LVGL bindings are generated only for the enabled objects and features.
+Changing `lv_conf.h` requires re running `gen_mpy.py`, therfore it's useful to run it automatically in the build script, as done by lv_micropython.

 ### Memory Management

-When lvgl is built as a Micropython library, it is configured to allocate memory using Micropython memory allocation functions and take advantage of Micropython *Garbage Collection* ("gc").
+When LVGL is built as a Micropython library, it is configured to allocate memory using Micropython memory allocation functions and take advantage of Micropython *Garbage Collection* ("gc").
-This means that structs allocated for lvgl use don't need to be deallocated explicitly, gc takes care of that.
+This means that structs allocated for LVGL use don't need to be deallocated explicitly, gc takes care of that.
-For this to work correctly, lvgl is configured to use gc and to use Micropython's memory allocation functions, and also register all lvgl "root" global variables to Micropython's gc.
+For this to work correctly, LVGL is configured to use gc and to use Micropython's memory allocation functions, and also register all LVGL "root" global variables to Micropython's gc.

 From the user's perspective, structs can be created and will be collected by gc when they are no longer referenced.
-However, lvgl screen objects (`lv.obj` with no parent) are automatically assigned to default display, therefor not collected by gc even when no longer explicitly referenced.
+However, LVGL screen objects (`lv.obj` with no parent) are automatically assigned to default display, therefor not collected by gc even when no longer explicitly referenced.
 When you want to free a screen and all its decendants so gc could collect their memory, make sure you call `screen.delete()` when you no longer need it.

+Make sure you keep a reference to your display driver and input driver to prevent them from being collected.

 ### Concurrency

-This implementation of Micropython Bindings to lvgl assumes that Micropython and lvgl are running **on a single thread** and **on the same thread** (or alternatively, running without multithreading at all).
+This implementation of Micropython Bindings to LVGL assumes that Micropython and LVGL are running **on a single thread** and **on the same thread** (or alternatively, running without multithreading at all).
 No synchronization means (locks, mutexes) are taken.
-However, asynchronous calls to lvgl still take place periodically for screen refresh and other lvgl tasks such as animation.
+However, asynchronous calls to LVGL still take place periodically for screen refresh and other LVGL tasks such as animation.

 This is achieved by using the internal Micropython scheduler (that must be enabled), by calling `mp_sched_schedule`.
-`mp_sched_schedule` is called when screen needs to be refreshed. lvgl expects the function `lv_task_handler` to be called periodically (see [lvgl/README.md#porting](https://github.com/lvgl/lvgl/blob/6718decbb7b561b68e450203b83dff60ce3d802c/README.md#porting)).
+`mp_sched_schedule` is called when screen needs to be refreshed.
+LVGL expects the function `lv_task_handler` to be called periodically (see [lvgl/README.md#porting](https://github.com/lvgl/lvgl/blob/6718decbb7b561b68e450203b83dff60ce3d802c/README.md#porting)).
 This is ususally handled in the display device driver.
-Here is [an example](https://github.com/lvgl/lv_binding_micropython/blob/77b0c9f2678b6fbd0950fbf27380052246841082/driver/SDL/modSDL.c#L23) of calling `lv_task_handler` with `mp_sched_schedule` for refreshing lvgl. [`mp_lv_task_handler`](https://github.com/lvgl/lv_binding_micropython/blob/77b0c9f2678b6fbd0950fbf27380052246841082/driver/SDL/modSDL.c#L7) is scheduled to run on the same thread Micropython is running, and it calls both `lv_task_handler` for lvgl task handling and `monitor_sdl_refr_core` for refreshing the display and handling mouse events.
+Here is [an example](https://github.com/lvgl/lv_binding_micropython/blob/77b0c9f2678b6fbd0950fbf27380052246841082/driver/SDL/modSDL.c#L23) of calling `lv_task_handler` with `mp_sched_schedule` for refreshing LVGL. [`mp_lv_task_handler`](https://github.com/lvgl/lv_binding_micropython/blob/77b0c9f2678b6fbd0950fbf27380052246841082/driver/SDL/modSDL.c#L7) is scheduled to run on the same thread Micropython is running, and it calls both `lv_task_handler` for LVGL task handling and `monitor_sdl_refr_core` for refreshing the display and handling mouse events.

 With REPL (interactive console), when waiting for the user input, asynchronous events can also happen.
 In [this example](https://github.com/lvgl/lv_mpy/blob/bc635700e4186f39763e5edee73660fbe1a27cd4/ports/unix/unix_mphal.c#L176) we just call `mp_handle_pending` periodically when waiting for a keypress. `mp_handle_pending` takes care of dispatching asynchronous events registered with `mp_sched_schedule`.

 ### Structs Classes and globals

-The lvgl binding script parses lvgl headers and provides API to access lvgl **classes** (such as `btn`) and **structs** (such as `color_t`).
+The LVGL binding script parses LVGL headers and provides API to access LVGL **classes** (such as `btn`) and **structs** (such as `color_t`).
 All structs and classes are available under lvgl micropython module.

 lvgl Class contains:
 - functions (such as `set_x`)